Famous New Orleanians

 - Terrance Osborne: This local artist has a wonderful gallery at 3029 Magazine Street and is known for his colorful New Orleans scenes.

-- Drew Brees: Affectionately known as "Breesus" in the Big Easy, Saints quarterback Drew Brees is a New Orleans hometown hero for his uncanny aim, football brilliance, and genuine goodheartedness.
+- Drew Brees: Affectionately known as "Breesus" in the Big Easy, former Saints quarterback Drew Brees is a New Orleans hometown hero for his uncanny aim, football brilliance, and genuine goodheartedness.

 - Archie Manning, Eli Manning and Peyton Manning: Though the Mannings all deserve their own entries, Experience New Orleans likes to think of them as a set!
 Family patriarch Archie Manning quarterbacked for the New Orleans Saints for ten seasons from 1971 to 1982; his sons Eli and Peyton followed in his footsteps, both becoming successful NFL quarterbacks.